-Where we identified design and operating effectiveness matters relating to IT systems or application controls relevant to our audit, we performed alternative audit procedures.
-We also considered mitigating controls in order to respond to the impact on our overall audit approach.
+Where we identified design or operating effectiveness matters relating to IT systems or application controls relevant to our audit, we performed alternative or additional audit procedures, which included considering mitigating controls in order to respond to the impact on our overall audit approach.

-Valuation of tax payable and tax receivable relating to tax uncertainties (Refer to Note 11 and Note 23)
+Estimation of tax payable relating to tax uncertainties (Refer to Note 23)

 The Consolidated Entity is subject to taxation in a number of jurisdictions.
-The assessment of the amounts expected to be paid to and received from tax authorities is considered initially by the Consolidated Entity in each local territory and then reviewed centrally, with consideration given to particular tax positions in certain jurisdictions.
-In some cases, the treatment of tax positions requires judgement to estimate the ultimate amounts of tax that will be paid and received.
+The assessment of the amounts expected to be paid to tax authorities is considered initially by the Consolidated Entity in each local territory, and then reviewed centrally, with consideration given to particular tax positions in certain jurisdictions.
+In some cases, the treatment of tax positions requires judgement to estimate the ultimate amounts of tax that will be paid.